andreasolden/simulate_triple_difference/README.md

 Simulation of rejection rates in did and triple difference as in our paper.

-To reproduce our results, open and run the following scripts, in sequential order:
+To reproduce our results, open and run the following scripts (in folder r_scripts), in sequential order:

 * simulate_triple_difference.Rproj
 * 0_merge.rmd